-Just as people have come to think they can put together a brochure, a Web site, or a newsletter without the need of a trained, professional designer, now the presumption is that they can complete the task by clicking on the spell-check button and eliminate the need for an editor.
+Just as people have come to think they can put together a brochure, a website, or a newsletter without the need of a trained, professional designer, now the presumption is that they can complete the task by clicking on a spell-check button and eliminate the need for an editor.

 A sad tangent of this phenomenon is that a majority of readers no longer even expect properly edited copy.
 They take in written text, mistakes and all, viewing it without acknowledging or analyzing what message is conveyed or how the message is conveyed.

 The third cause is another sad facet of the current world economy.
 Every person (at least some days, it seems like every person) who is out of a job and has a computer at home thinks he or she can edit.
 After all, these folks were “pretty good at spelling” in grade school; they got straight A’s in high school English; they had a dissertation published.
 These amateurs are now marketing themselves as “editors”—and, while I’ll admit that some might be able to do a passing job, they will never equal a trained professional who has read histories of the English language, who has analyzed word etymologies, who has studied the Chicago Manual of Style or the Associated Press Stylebook or the Publication Manual of the American Psychological Association, and who can organize intellectual jargon or unorganized thought into understandable strings of words and textual images.